Can My Job Force Me to Work While Sick?

 Company Sick Leave Policies Apply

-Your company likely has policies in place when you are sick such as requiring you to:
+Your company likely has policies that apply when you are sick, such as policies requiring you to:

 - Provide several hours' notice that you cannot work